Making a link shortener with Astro DB

 I spent a bit trying to figure out which redirect status code I should be responding with.
 Doing a bit of research revealed that most link shorteners use either 301 or 302.
 I settled on 301 because

 Choosing colors is hard, so I used Randoma11y to generate an accessible color palette for me.
-I wanted to keep things simple, so the whole site is just two colors and one font, and I picked Commit Mono because it’s a nice neutral and readable monospaced font.
+I wanted to keep things simple, so the whole site is just two colors and one font, and I picked Commit Mono because it’s a nice and neutral monospace font.

-The rest of the site is pretty standard, but while making it I noticed one tiny, small, insignificant detail.
-It occurred whenever I clicked on the “Copy to clipboard” button:
+Most of the frontend isn’t too noteworthy, but I do want to talk about one thing.
+While writing the copy to clipboard functionality I noticed one tiny, small, insignificant detail.
+It occurred whenever I clicked on the button:

 The button changes width!
 That’s so annoying!
 And not really important!
 But I had to fix it.
 The solution I came up with was to place two <span> tags inside the <button>, and when it was pressed, it would hide “Copy to clipboard” and show the other.
 It looks like this: